Minnesota residents, please click here.

 This Bridge to Master of Business Administration and Master of Science in Nursing Leadership in Health Care Systems (Dual Degree) is designed for seasoned registered nurses who have bachelor‛s degrees in a field outside of nursing who want to earn their MBA/MSN dual degree.
-Instead of requiring these students to earn a BSN degree, they take six courses from our Bachelor of Science in Nursing program and then launch into the MBA/Master of Science in Nursing Leadership in Health Care Systems track.
+Instead of requiring these students to earn a BSN degree, they take six courses from our BSN program and then launch into the MBA/Master of Science in Nursing Leadership in Health Care Systems track.

 The dual degree program affords experienced nurses with the opportunity to develop cross-functional business management skills and leadership competences appropriate to preparing individuals in the nursing and health care fields for advanced management and executive positions.